How to Lose Thigh Fat

 But FIRST!
 Why Spot-Reducing Fat Doesn’t Work

 Before we get into how to lose thigh fat, let’s take a moment to discuss why spot-reducing fat doesn’t work.
+If you’ve ever wondered how to lose leg fat or how to get rid of thigh fat, listen up.
 Plain and simple, you can’t spot-reduce body fat because you store fat cells all over your body—where your fat cells happen to be concentrated is often a genetic predisposition.
 If your thighs are covered in a little extra fat, you need to lose weight all over and THEN tone that specific area.
 You can’t spot-reduce, but you can spot-tone.
 Does that make sense?

 Think about it: you can tone your thighs all you want, but if they’re still covered with a little extra fat, those toned muscles will stay hidden beneath your fat.
 So losing thigh fat begins by losing weight.
 Then, we’ll get into the specific exercises that can help you firm up and tone those slimmer thighs.